 Digital tachometers with optical sensors are often known as optical tachometers.
 Optical pulses can be generated by one of the two alternative photoelectric techniques illustrated in Figure 20.17.
-In the scheme shown in Figure 20.17a, pulses are produced as windows in a slotted disc pass in sequence between a light source and a detector.
-The alternative scheme, shown in Figure 20.17b, has both a light source and a detector mounted on the same side of a reflective disc that has black sectors painted onto it at regular angular intervals.
-Light sources are normally either lasers or light-emitting diodes, with photodiodes and phototransistors being used as detectors.
-Optical tachometers yield better accuracy than other forms of digital tachometers.
+In the scheme shown in Figure 20.17(a), the pulses are produced as the windows in a slotted disk pass in sequence between a light source and a detector.
+The alternative scheme, shown in Figure 20.17(b), has both light source and detector mounted on the same side of a reflective disk that has black sectors painted onto it at regular angular intervals.
+Light sources are normally either lasers or LEDs, with photodiodes and phototransistors being used as detectors.
+Optical tachometers yield better accuracy than other forms of digital tachometer.
 However, they are less reliable than other forms because dust and dirt can block light paths.